jlparkI/xGPR/README.md

 # xGPR

-xGPR is a library for fitting approximate Gaussian process regression models to datasets ranging in size from hundreds to millions of datapoints.
+xGPR is a library for fitting approximate Gaussian process regression models and approximate kernel classification models to datasets ranging in size from hundreds to millions of datapoints.
 It uses an efficient implementation of the random features approximation (aka random Fourier features).
 It is designed to run on either CPU or GPU (GPU strongly preferred), to model tabular data, sequence & time series data and graph data, and to fit datasets too large to load into memory in a straightforward way.

 Unlike exact Gaussian processes, which exhibit O(N^2) scaling and are completely impractical for large datasets, xGPR can scale easily;